sanethmaduranga/message-transformation---ballerina/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
+You can run the service that we developed above as a Docker container.
 As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
-Since this guide requires MySQL as a prerequisite, you need a couple of more steps to configure MySQL in docker container.
+Since this guide requires MySQL as a prerequisite, you need a couple of more steps to configure MySQL in the docker container.

-First let's see how to configure MySQL in docker container.
+First, let's see how to configure MySQL in the docker container.

   * Initially, you need to pull the MySQL docker image using the below command.
 ```